mangerhofer/startup/README.md

 ### Javascript Startup

 I thought I understood enough javascript to do everything I needed but I discovered that the code I need for my website is a lot more complicated than I orginally thought and it requires a lot more than simple javascript to be functionable.

+What I thought seemed like really easy simple code ended up being a lot more difficult than I originally thought it would be...